sandeepmaxpayne/Pokemongo-Poke-Desk/policy/privacy_policy.md

 1. INTRODUCTION

+2. CONTENT

-2. COLLECTION OF INFORMATION FROM CHILDREN
+3. COLLECTION OF INFORMATION FROM CHILDREN

-3. SECURITY
+4. SECURITY

-4. OTHER IMPORTANT INFORMATION
+5. OTHER IMPORTANT INFORMATION

-5. PARENTAL RIGHTS
+6. PARENTAL RIGHTS

-6. CONTACT US
+7. CONTACT US

 1. INTRODUCTION

 The privacy of children is important to us

+2. CONTENTS

+The contents of the app is appropriate to all age groups.
+The app do not include or depict any kind of violence, age discrimination, sexuality, religion, etc. This app do not contains any kind of ads .

-2. COLLECTION OF INFORMATION FROM CHILDREN
+3. COLLECTION OF INFORMATION FROM CHILDREN

 When a child accesses and interacts with the app Services, we may collect certain information automatically about those visits.
 The information we collect includes the type of computer operating system, IP address and/or mobile device identifier, web browser type, content viewed, the frequency with which the child visits various parts of our sites or applications, information regarding the online or mobile service provider, and cookie ID.
 We do not collect registration information from children on this site.